M-K-D/Crud-Pizza/README.md

 After all dependencies are installed, you can now start the local web server: python manage.py runserver

 COPY AND MODIFY THIS AT A LATER POINT -----------------------------------------------------------------------------------------
-A set of comprehensive instructions to install from scratch on a developer workstation.
-We suggest you test these with a member from another team.
-For example: mac

-In this source directory:
+#Install and Build Locally
+###Mac

+Download the repository and store in desired location, then:

+    * Install homebrew, if you don't already have it
-    install homebrew
+    * install python 3.10 using homebrew brew install python@3.10
-    install python 3.10 using homebrew brew install python@3.10 install virtualenv and virtualenvwrapper pip install virtualenv virtualenvwrapper create virtual environment for project mkvirtualenv project_name -p /opt/homebrew/opt/python@3.10/bin/python3 install project requirements pip install -r requirements.txt
+    install virtualenv and virtualenvwrapper pip install virtualenv virtualenvwrapper create virtual environment for project mkvirtualenv project_name -p /opt/homebrew/opt/python@3.10/bin/python3 install project requirements pip install -r requirements.txt